Data Sourcing Types And Best Practices

 Around a third of customer and prospect data goes out of date every year.
 Because they don’t refresh their data often enough, most sales teams are using data that is up to 60% out of date.
-This creates significant problems for sales and marketing teams.
+This creates significant problems for B2B marketing and sales teams.

 When scaling a B2B company, it’s essential that you find new customers quickly; for that, you need the highest quality data possible.

 At Cognism, we pride ourselves on providing the best quality data in the marketplace.
 With our two flagship products, we help B2B sales teams find customers quickly, with data that is well-sourced and up-to-the-minute.